slanjo/c_sources/hfc-flash-cards.md

 -----
 ### *declaration vs definition*
-  * declaration defines something exists, but definitions define what that something
+  * declaration defines something exists and defines the nature of a function or variable but not storage is allocated
+  Definitions defines what that a variable or function exists, how it looks like, and storage is assigned to at this point.

 ```
 ```